wwsd/wwsd.github.io/_posts/2015-12-19-local-jessie.md

 Now I can use rabbitmq on my [Raspberrypi Cluster](http://joshuacox.github.io/docker/2015/12/13/RaspberryPi-Docker-Cluster-Consul-Swarm/)

-If you have any problems feel to open an [issue](https://github.com/joshuacox/local-debian/issues)
+If you have any problems feel free to open an [issue](https://github.com/joshuacox/local-debian/issues)